 So, if someone calls you, says they are an O&R employee and threatens to shut off your electric or gas service that day if not immediately paid through a prepaid debit card, there is only one thing to do.

 And, they won’t stop when you hang up.

 Now, the crooks have become even more aggressive.

 After you hang up on them, they text you to repeat the threat and bring further pressure on you to pay.

 Ignore them.
 They are crooks trying to steal your money.

 If you receive a call from someone claiming to be from O&R or Rockland Electric stating that a payment is required within hours and threatening to immediately shut off your service, O&R urges you to:

-- · Text Trouble – After you hang up on them, the more aggressive crooks will try to repeat their shutoff threat by texting you.
-Ignore the threat and block them from your cell phone.
+- Text Trouble – After you hang up on them, the more aggressive crooks will try to repeat their shutoff threat by texting you.
+Ignore the threat.
 They are crooks.

-- · Don’t Hit “REDIAL” – The caller ID screen on your phone for the crook’s call may read “Orange and Rockland Utilities”, but that’s a hi-tech bogus copy of the utility company’s number --- it’s not O&R. Do not redial, and don’t call the number that the caller gives you to call them back.
+- Don’t Hit “REDIAL” – The caller ID screen on your phone for the crook’s call may read “Orange and Rockland Utilities”, but that’s a hi-tech bogus copy of the utility company’s number.
+That’s not O&R. Do not redial, and don’t call the number that the caller gives you to call them back.
 That will reconnect you to the crook.

-- · Fast Track - If you are unsure about whether you have an overdue balance on your O&R bill, the fastest way to find out is to log onto your account through www.oru.com/myaccount to see your latest account information.
+- Fast Track - If you are unsure about whether you have an overdue balance on your O&R bill, the fastest way to find out is to log onto your account through ORU.com. to review your latest account information.
 You also can call O&R’s automated phone system at 1-877-434-4100.
 Have your Orange and Rockland account number ready and follow the automated phone prompts to check your balance.